MPARASHA/PETTHEBOT/README.md

 # PETTHEBOT
 IRC twitch bot I created for fun.

+LATEST Update adds functionality to @users in the following manner: for message: "Im tired" Bot will say "Hi tired"

 ## Available commands are:
 * % \<INPUT> - gives a random percentage and pings the user
 * !love \<INPUT> - Command output looks like : There is \<PERCENTAGE>% love between \<USER> and \<INPUT>